The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

-This is analytically the same $R_0$ expression found in Equation 2.10 of \cite{diekmann2010construction}.
+This is analytically the same $R_e$ expression found in Bugalia et al. \cite{bugalia2023estimating}.
+Note that as the vaccine efficacy increases, vaccine rate increases, or contact rate decreases, the effective reproduction number decreases.

-\subsection{Basic COVID Model}
+\subsection{Basic COVID-19 Model}

-This next example was laid out as a basic COVID-19 model to help with forecasting once the appropriate compartments for the disease had been classified \cite{gumel2021primer}.
-This example introduces more complex equations for $F$, more interactions involved in $V$, and application to a specific disease.
+The next example was laid out as a basic COVID-19 model to aid in forecasting once the appropriate compartments for the disease had been identified \cite{gumel2021primer}.
+This example introduces more complex equations for $F$, involving additional interactions in $V$, and applies it to a specific disease.
 By applying our method to a compartmental COVID-19 model, we demonstrate its practical utility in analyzing contemporary and complex epidemiological challenges, where multiple infectious states with varying transmission dynamics play a crucial role.
-The compartments $S,E, I_a, I_s, I_h,$ and $ R$ represent susceptible, exposed, infected asymptomatic, infected symptomatic, infected hospitalized, and recovered, respectively.
-The parameters $\beta_a, \beta_S,$ and $\beta_h$ represent the rate of infection due to asymptomatic, symptomatic, and hospitalized individuals, respectively.
-The parameters $\sigma, r, \gamma_a, \gamma_s, \varphi_S, \delta_s, \gamma_h,$ and $ \delta_h$ represent rate of becoming infectious, the percentage of people who are asymptomatic, rate of recovery for asymptomatic infected, rate of recovery for symptomatic infected, rate of hospitalization of symptomatic, death rate of symptomatic, rate of recovery for hospitalized and death rate of hospitalized, respectively.
+The compartments $S,E, I_a, I_s, I_h,$ and $R$ represent susceptible, exposed, infected asymptomatic, infected symptomatic, infected hospitalized, and recovered, respectively.
+The parameters $\beta_a, \beta_S,$ and $\beta_h$ represent the rates of infection due to asymptomatic, symptomatic, and hospitalized individuals, respectively.
+The parameters $\sigma, r, \gamma_a, \gamma_s, \varphi_S, \delta_s, \gamma_h,$ and $ \delta_h$ represent rate of becoming infectious, the percentage of asymptomatic people, rate of recovery for asymptomatic infected, rate of recovery for symptomatic infected, rate of hospitalization of symptomatic, death rate of symptomatic, rate of recovery for hospitalized and death rate of hospitalized, respectively.
+The Basic COVID-19 system is described by the following system of equations:

-The Equations \ref{eq:S_BC}-\ref{eq:R_BC} are mapped to a variable arc weight Petri net to yield Figure \ref{fig:Basic Covid PN Lay}.
+The Equations \eqref{eq:S_BC}--\eqref{eq:R_BC} are mapped to a variable arc weight Petri Net to yield Figure~\ref{fig:Basic Covid PN Lay}.